godaddy/gasket/CONTRIBUTING.md

 the standards set by [JSDoc].
 Finally, please stick to the code style as defined by the [Godaddy JS styleguide][style].

+## Type Safety

+Please ensure that all contributed code utilizes our defined type checking method outlined in our [Type Safety with JSDoc document].

 ## Markdown Documentation

 Each package should have a `README.md`, with guides and other documents under a